Staff Report #2

 Percent Make Up of Interaction Methods

-The use of the LTC website and Twitter represent the majority of customer interactions with London Transit in 2019 and 2020, noting Twitter and Facebook were not in place for the full year in 2018.
+The use of the LTC website and Twitter continue to represent the majority of customer interactions with London Transit 2021.
 Google Transit trip planning and real-time information are also widely utilized; however, Google does not share visitor statistics with participating transit properties, so these numbers are not included in the above table.

 In addition to the above access points, the LTC currently provides approximately 50,000 ride guides.
-In 2020, the distribution of route schedules on board buses and at facilities was placed on hold in an effort to limit the passing of paper that had been touched by multiple parities.
+The distribution of route schedules on board buses and at facilities continues to be on hold in an effort to limit the passing of paper that had been touched by multiple parities.
 Route schedules remain available on the LTC website in a printable format for those wishing a hard copy.
 Given the limited negative feedback with respect to this change, the permanent removal of paper schedules from buses and facilities is under consideration.

 Lisa Hughes, Manager of Operations Administration

 Caroline Roy, Manager of Corporate Communications